 (7) Pietersburg and Potgietersrus.
-No specific attractions listed other than abundant power, land, rail facilities on the mainline to Rhodesia, and the provision of ample water.
+No specific attractions listed other than abundant power, land, rail facilities on the mainline to Rhodesia, and the provision of ample water, access to Pretoria and the Southern Transvaal are listed as the main attractions.
+According to the Chief Bantu Affairs Commissioner, Pretoria, the following are the details of the

-- 11 -(8) Rosslyn (Pretoria North).
-The availability of services and easy access to Pretoria and the Southern Transvaal are listed as the main attractions.
-According to the Chief Bantu Affairs Commissioner, Pretoria, the following are the details of the Rosslyn Border Industrial Area:-911 acres Total size Existing industries and businesses Remaining Stands : 6 Numbers of workers - Whites 577 - Bantu 2890 Anticipated increase in numbers of workers by end of 1968 -Whites 700 Bantu 1910 Eventually it is anticipated that 4,000 Whites and 21,000 Bantu will work in this area.
-Industries with large numbers of Bantu employees are attracted to Bantu labour for Rosslyn is mainly supplied from GA-RANKUWA Bantu town which is situated 7 miles from Rosslyn in a Bantu area and which, at present, accommodates 20,684 Bantu.
+Rosslyn Border Industrial Area:-

+Total size 911 acres Existing industries and businesses 35 Remaining Stands : 6 Numbers of workers - Whites 577 - Bantu 2890

+Anticipated increase in numbers of workers by end of 1968 -

+Whites 700 Bantu 1910

+Eventually it is anticipated that 4,000 Whites and 21,000 Bantu will work in this area.

+Industries with large numbers of Bantu employees are attracted to this area.

+Bantu labour for Rosslyn is mainly supplied from GA-RANKUWA Bantu town which is situated 7 miles from Rosslyn in a Bantu area and which, at present, accommodates 20,684 Bantu.

 (9) Rustenburg is an additional growth point mentioned by the Committee for the Location of Industry and the Development of Border Areas in its 1967 pamphlet "Decentralised Industrial Development in South Africa."

 It is described as the platinum producing centre of South Africa and existing industrial undertakings are said to be largely based on agricultural products such as citrus fruits and tobacco.

 6. WHAT INCENTIVES ARE THERE FOR INDUSTRIALISTS TO GO TO THE BORDER AREAS?

 Basically, a factory is logically established as conveniently as is economically and practically possible in relation to its main market and its main source of supply.

-Bearing this in mind the only factories which can normally be expected to be established in border areas are those for which the particular border area is economically and practically situated in relation to its main market and its source of supply of materials, labour etc. Industrialists can therefore be expected to note the normal adventages and disadvantages of locating in any of the border areas listed above.
+Bearing this in mind the only factories which can normally be expected to be established in border areas are those for which the particular border area is economically and practically situated in relation to its main market and its source of supply of materials, labour etc.

+Industrialists can therefore be expected to note the normal adventages and disadvantages of locating in any of the border areas listed above.

 Additional factors which must be taken into account however are Government policies and Government incentives which may or may not be sufficient to influence a decision to establish or to expand a factory for example on the Witwatersrand or instead to do so in a particular border area.

-On the Witwatersrand the main additional factors to be considered appear to be the following:-The implications of the Physical Planning and Utilization of Resources Act, 1967, in terms of which the prospect is that on the Witwatersrand the establishment of new factories employing numbers of Bantu and the expansion of existing factories by or involving the employment of additional Bantu will not be permitted. b) The prospect that the number of Bantu available for employment will be restricted.
-The prospect that the employment of Bantu will become more expensive as a result of new and increased levies, fees and charges on each Bantu employed. d) Water shortages.
+On the Witwatersrand the main additional factors to be considered appear to be the following:-

+- a) The implications of the Physical Planning and Utilization of Resources Act, 1967, in terms of which the prospect is that on the Witwatersrand the establishment of new factories employing numbers of Bantu and the expansion of existing factories by or involving the employment of additional Bantu will not be permitted. - b) The prospect that the number of Bantu available for employment will be restricted. - c) The prospect that the employment of Bantu will become more expensive as a result of new and increased levies, fees and charges on each Bantu employed. - d) Water shortages.